 The University also performs a biennial review of its drug and alcohol abuse education program in order to (1) determine the program's effectiveness and implement changes to the program as needed and (2) ensure that sanctions related to drug and alcohol use are consistently enforced.
-The University's last biennial review was conducted in 2016.
-For more information about the biennial review, please contact Julie Wengert (Vice President for Student Affairs) at 417-625-9532.
+The University's last biennial review was conducted in 2020.
+For more information about the biennial review, please contact Samantha Quackenbush (Director of Student Conduct) at 417-625-9532.